mr-ravin/StrassenMatrixMultiplication/README.md

 We iterate this division process n times (recursively) until the submatrices degenerate into numbers (elements of the ring R).
 The resulting product will be padded with zeroes just like A and B, and should be stripped of the corresponding rows and columns.

 ##### Note: This work can be used freely for individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Author.
+For Industrial and commercial use permission is required from the programmer/code developer.